arrayJoin function

 └─────────────┴──────────┴─────────┘

-Important note!
-Using multiple arrayJoin with same expression may not produce expected results due to optimizations.
-For that cases, consider modifying repeated array expression with extra operations that do not affect join result - e.g. arrayJoin(arraySort(arr)), arrayJoin(arrayConcat(arr, []))
+Using multiple arrayJoin with same expression might not produce expected results due to optimizations.
+For those cases, consider modifying repeated array expression with extra operations that don't affect join result, for example arrayJoin(arraySort(arr)), arrayJoin(arrayConcat(arr, []))

 Example: